crdsonnet/crdsonnet/README.md

 ### Testing

 There are unit tests under `test/`, these can be run with `make test`, please make sure these succeed.
 When changing test cases, then please follow test-driven development and modify the test cases in separate commits that come before functional changes.

-### Documentation

-The code hasn't been documented yet, the aim is to primarily document the functions in `main.libsonnet` as an entry point to the lib.
-Other files/functions are currently considered 'internal' and might change without notice.